ton-community/ton-docs/docs/develop/fift-and-tvm-assembly.md

 ### [Fift] - Putting big BOC into contract

+This is possible if you are using `toncli`.
+If you use other compilers to build contract, possibly there are other ways to include big BOC.
 Edit `project.yaml` so that `fift/blob.fif` is included when building smart-contract code:
 ```
 contract: